phoenixsanctuary/Phoenix-Sanctuary/README.md

 En accord avec l'Enveloppe Soleau déposée auprès de l'INPI :
 * Toute exploitation commerciale ou industrielle par une entreprise privée est **strictement interdite** sans accord écrit.
 * Toute utilisation de cette technologie à des fins de surveillance de masse, d'espionnage, de traçage non consenti ou à des fins militaires est **formellement interdite**.
 (Voir les détails dans le fichier `LICENSE.txt`).

+* ---

+# 🕊️ Phoenix Sanctuary — International Version

+**A humanitarian, open-source project dedicated to earth and biological conduction communication, guided by ethical AI principles.**

+This repository contains the source code for the two experimental validation modules described in our feasibility audit (*PROTO 1 - Contact* and *PROTO 2 - Soil*). **These prototypes are currently in a testing and research phase.
+The goal is for this system to be tested, measured, and improved by the global open-source community.**

+### 🔬 Prototype Architecture

+* **Transmitter (`emetteur_tellurique.cpp`):** Generates a stable **10 kHz** square wave signal with a burst pattern option (100ms ON / 100ms OFF) on the ESP32 to drive a MOSFET stage.
+* **Receiver (`recepteur_tellurique.cpp`):** Analyzes incoming pulses using hardware interrupts and filters out ground noise to validate signal detection.

+### ⚠️ Safety Guidelines for Testing

+In accordance with the feasibility audit protocol:
+1. **Low Voltage Only:** Use exclusively isolated battery power.
+2. **No Ground Loops:** Never connect both the transmitter and receiver to the same computer via USB during testing.
+3. **Monitoring:** Stop immediately if any component overheats or behaves abnormally.

+### 🤝 How to Contribute & Test Globally

+We welcome engineers, geophysicists, and developers from all over the world to build, test, and optimize this prototype:
+* **Test the 10 kHz signal** in various soil conditions (dry, wet, salted) and document the maximum range.
+* **Improve the filtering algorithm** in the receiver code to better isolate the signal from natural ground noise.
+* Share your findings or report anomalies by opening an **Issue** or submitting a **Pull Request**.

+### ⚖️ Intellectual Property & Ethical License

+This system is **completely free for humanitarian, civil, NGO, or domestic use**.
+In accordance with international CC-BY-NC-SA standards:
+* Any commercial or industrial exploitation by private corporations is **strictly prohibited**.
+* Any use of this technology for mass surveillance, non-consensual tracking, or military applications is **strictly forbidden**.